PrestaShop/prestashop.github.io/news/_posts/releases/2020-12-03-prestashop-1-7-7-0-available.md

 The [**international improvements**](https://build.prestashop.com/news/prestashop-keeps-growing-internationally/) remove barriers to go international and help merchants reach more customers.

-[**The fuzzy search**](https://build.prestashop.com/news/introduction-to-the-fuzzy-search/) improve both the user experience and the conversion rate with a new search algorithm that takes misspellings or error inputs into account.
+[**The fuzzy search**](https://build.prestashop.com/news/introduction-to-the-fuzzy-search/) improves both the user experience and the conversion rate with a new search algorithm that takes misspellings or error inputs into account.

 ![fuzzy search](/assets/images/2020/12/fuzzy_search.jpg)